Types of Eggs | Amount Of Yolk | Distribution Of Yolk

 Hello guys!

-Eggs can be classified into different types based on the amount of yolk they contain.
+Eggs are classified into different types based on the quantity of yolk they contain.

 l.
 On the basis of the amount of Yolk - Depending on the quantity of yolks, eggs can be